1991 Formula One World Championship: Race 14: Spain

-The Spanish Grand Prix had moved from the Jerez circuit near Seville to the brand-new Catalunya circuit in Montmeló, on the other side of Spain.
+The Spanish Grand Prix had moved from the Jerez circuit near Seville to the brand-new Catalunya circuit in Montmeló, near Barcelona, on the other side of Spain.
 Berger took pole in Spain ahead of Mansell, Senna, Patrese, Schumacher and Prost.
 At the start, it was damp and Senna blasted past Mansell while Patrese messed up again, dropping to sixth.
 Midway through the lap, Schumacher passed Mansell to take third.
 The order was: Berger, Senna, Schumacher, Mansell, Prost and Patrese.

 Mansell repassed Schumacher near the end of the second lap and set off after Senna.
 On lap 5, Mansell and Senna went side by side down the main straight but Mansell was ahead as he had the inside line.
 As the track dried, everyone stopped and Berger's stop was slow.
 Senna's stop was quick and he took the lead ahead of Berger, Mansell, Prost, Schumacher and Patrese.
 Senna then let Berger through on lap 12 in order to hold up Mansell while Schumacher overtook Prost at the same time.
 Then, Senna spun into the last corner and dropped behind Mansell, Schumacher and Prost.

 Mansell quickly reeled in Berger and got ahead on lap 20 and proceeded to pull away.
 Schumacher now came to attack Berger and when he tried, he messed up and spun off.
 He rejoined back down in sixth.
 On lap 33, Berger slowed down with electrical troubles and retired.
 Soon afterwards, Patrese passed Senna for third.
 Schumacher had blistered his tyres in the spin and pitted, dropping behind Alesi who charged forward and passed Senna.
 Mansell crucially won from Prost, Patrese, Alesi, Senna and Schumacher.

 With two races to go, Senna led Mansell by 16 points in the Drivers' Championship, 85 to 69, with only a maximum of 20 points still available.
 Patrese was third with 48, while Prost and Berger both had 31.
 The Constructors' Championship was much closer with Williams leading McLaren by one point, 117 to 116, while Ferrari was third with 52.